 - The verbatim statement, “For business schools to stay relevant in training customer managers, the curriculum needs to shift its emphasis from marketing products to cultivating customers,” assumes without warrant that business schools supposedly fail to integrate this principle as part of their pedagogical paradigm.
 See p.
 6, under What Makes a Customer Manager?

-- Again, article assumes companies merely “market products” exclusively from cultivating customers as their predominant focus.
+- Again, the article assumes companies merely “market products” exclusively from cultivating customers as their predominant focus.
 See p.
 7, 1st sentence under A New Focus on Customer Metrics.

-- Again, the unwarranted assumption that customer-profitability overshadows product profitability neglects an inter-related influence of equal value between both approaches.
+- Again, the unwarranted assumption that customer profitability overshadows product profitability neglects an inter-related influence of equal value between both approaches.
 See p.
 7, under A New Focus on Customer Metrics.